 - Rinse the potatoes.
 Poke several holes in each with a fork.
 Keeping the peel on, rub each down with salt then individually wrap in aluminum foil.

 - Once your oven is preheated, place potatoes on the bottom rack and cook until very tender (about 60-90 minutes).
-When potatoes are so tender that a paring knife immediately slices through them, take them out of them oven.
+When potatoes are so tender that a paring knife immediately slices through them, take them out of the oven.
 Set aside.

 - Place about a 1/2″ slit in your banana’s peel.
-Place on the bottom rack of the oven and bake until the peel is black, about 15 mintues.
+Place on the bottom rack of the oven and bake until the peel is black, about 15 minutes.
 Remove from oven and scoop fresh into a small bowl.

 - Increase oven temperature to 500°.
 Take a 9×9 or 13×9 baking dish.
 Place inside the oven and allow to heat up for 5-10 minutes.